Who is eligible

 The ACA (including expanded Medicaid) under the Trump Administration

-House Republicans have proposed block grants or per-capita allotments for Medicaid funding under their replacement for the ACA, but consumer advocates worry that either solution would result in states receiving less federal funding for Medicaid.
-That, in turn, would result in states having to restrict eligibility and/or reduce benefits.
+House Republicans have long advocated for block grants or per-capita allotments for Medicaid funding under their replacement for the ACA, but consumer advocates worry that either solution would result in states having to restrict eligibility and/or reduce benefits.

 Pennsylvania’s two Senators — Democrat, Bob Casey and Republican, Pat Toomey — are at odds over the ACA.
 Casey is working to protect the law (including Medicaid expansion) while Toomey is among the Republican Senators calling for its repeal.

 Medicaid expansion — which is a cornerstone of the ACA — has played a significant role in the declining uninsured rate in Pennsylvania (according to U.S. Census data, the uninsured rate fell from 9.7 percent in 2013 to 6.4 percent in 2015; it has likely continued to fall since then).
-The state’s Medicaid expansion covers 670,000 people as of early 2017 (this was reported as 680,000 in December 2016, but the number is always in flux as people enter and leave the Medicaid system), many of whom would not be able to afford coverage if Medicaid weren’t available.
+The state’s Medicaid expansion covers 716,000 people as of March 2017, many of whom would not be able to afford coverage if Medicaid weren’t available.

 Despite the fact that Medicaid expansion didn’t take effect until 2015, uncompensated care costs at Pennsylvania hospitals dropped 8.6 percent in fiscal year 2015, which ended when Medicaid expansion had only been in effect for six months (uncompensated care includes charity care and uncollected patient debt; in states that have expanded Medicaid, uncompensated care has declined, while states have haven’t expanded Medicaid have seen no significant change in their uncompensated care costs).